Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Proof of Theorem

-For the extra terms coming from pressure perturbation, we argue as follows: Note that $\tilde\p$-a.s.
+For the extra term coming from the pressure perturbation, we argue as follows: Note that $\tilde\p$-a.s.

-Observe that to obtain the above convergence, we need to put this variable in the list of variable before applying Skorokhod theorem.
+Observe that to obtain the above convergence, we need to put this variable in the list of variables before applying the Skorokhod theorem.
 Therefore, while passing to the limit in the energy term, a new term $\xi(\tau)$ will appear due to the perturbation of the pressure.
-We shall absorb this term in the energy dissipation defect measure $\mathcal{D}(\tau)$ and then we are able to pass to the limit in the dissipation term on the L.H.S of the energy inequality, thanks to the regularity of $\tilde{\bf u}_{\delta}$.
+We shall absorb this term in the energy dissipation defect measure $\mathcal{D}(\tau)$ and then we are able to pass to the limit in the dissipation term on the L.H.S of the energy inequality by using the regularity of $\tilde{\bf u}_{\delta}$.
 In fact, where $\sigma_\infty(t)$ is a non-negative measure on $\T^N$, which is again absorbed in $\mathcal{D}(t)$.

+Again, new terms coming from the momentum equation can be dealt with the same strategy.
+Indeed, here also the defect measure is dominated by the energy dissipation defect.